CraftAcademyLabs/ca_course/ionic/the_back-end.md

 end
 ```

 In order to make this spec to pass, we need to add an `index` method to the `Api::V0::PingController`.
+When called, that method will respond with Json object with a single entry: `{message: 'Pong'}`.

 !FILENAME app/controllers/api/v0/ping_controller.rb
 ```ruby